 The BCom programme provides a strong foundation level understanding of the functioning of business organizations, commercial transactions and various specialized operations such as accounting, finance and marketing and human resource by offering a comprehensive curriculum.
 The three year BCom degree program is divided into six semesters.
 It includes 35 core papers besides the English & Language papers.
-Finance, Banking and Marketing Electives are offered in the fifth and the sixth semesters.
-Students are required to undertake a micro project work during the fifth and the sixth semesters.
+Human Resource & Marketing Management, Banking & Insurance, Accounting & Finance, Electives are offered in the fifth and the sixth semesters.
+Students are required to undertake a research article work during the fifth and the sixth semesters.

 Students are also required to complete two inter-disciplinary certificate courses in diverse disciplines [Humanities / Sciences] during the first two years of the BCom program.
 Successful completion of two such courses is mandatory for obtaining the BCom degree.
 Each certificate course will enable students to earn two extra credits.

 Objectives of the BCom Programme

 1. To provide a strong foundation and understanding of the functioning of business organizations, commercial transactions and business management.

 2. To develop knowledge and skills in Accounting, Finance, Banking and Insurance, Marketing, Human Resources, Taxation, etc. by adopting learner centered pedagogical practices.

 3. To develop competency in students to pursue higher level programmes such as CA, CWA, ACS, MBA or other Masters’ Programmes in Commerce / Management.